docker-library/docs/percona/content.md

 ### `MYSQL_RANDOM_ROOT_PASSWORD`

 This is an optional variable.
-Set to `yes` to generate a random initial password for the root user (using `pwgen`).
+Set to `yes` to generate a random initial password for the root user (using `pwmake`).
 The generated root password will be printed to stdout (`GENERATED ROOT PASSWORD: .....`).

 ### `MYSQL_ONETIME_PASSWORD`